CompendiumLabs/gum/gen/prompt.md

 <Network xlim={range?} ylim={range?} coord={rect?}>
 ```

-You will typically use one of the higher level constructors to create the elements you need, but you can also create your own custom elements by using the `Element` or `Container`constructor.
-Note that for ease of use, `Group` is an alias for `Container`.
-Additionally, elements with a direction notion such as `Stack` and `Axis` have specialized versions denoted by the prefixes `V` and `H`, for example `VStack` and `HStack` and `VAxis` and `HAxis`.
+Elements with a direction notion such as `Stack` and `Axis` have specialized versions denoted by the prefixes `V` and `H`, for example `VStack` and `HStack` and `VAxis` and `HAxis`.
+In very rare cases, you may want to subclass one of these components to add additional functionality.

 Some of the most commonly used mathematical constants are pre-defined in the global scope:
 ```javascript